-Judith does not usually use music during the session, prefering a calm, quiet atmosphere to allow the client to focus on what is happening within the body, giving feedback where appropriate.
+I do not usually use music during the session, preferring a calm, quiet atmosphere to allow the client to focus on what is happening within the body, giving feedback where appropriate.

 A session usually lasts up to an hour and frequently results in a deep sense of relaxation, allowing the body to recharge and re-balance itself.

 I initially learnt Bowen Technique from Bow-Tech.
 I have recently studied with EMMETT Therapies who also teach existing Bowen practitioners how the technique was originally developed by Tom Bowen.
 This course is called Tom Bowen’s Therapy and this has added to my Bowen skills. for more information on this please go to www.emmett-uk.com

 A description and demonstration of the Bowen Technique by John Wilks, a senior UK BowTech tutor is available on: http://www.youtube.com/watch?v=CaoCZECEkFg&NR=1